MeetMe/newrelic-plugin-agent/README.rst

 ::

-    $ newrelic_plugin_agent -c PATH-TO-CONF-FILE [-f]
+    $ newrelic-plugin-agent -c PATH-TO-CONF-FILE [-f]

 Where ``-f`` is to run it in the foreground instead of as a daemon.

-Sample configuration and init.d scripts are installed to ``/opt/newrelic_plugin_agent`` in addition to a PHP script required for APC monitoring.
+Sample configuration and init.d scripts are installed to ``/opt/newrelic-plugin-agent`` in addition to a PHP script required for APC monitoring.

 Installing Additional Requirements
 ----------------------------------